 -

-We leverage dual-faceted optical manipulation - manipulation by light and manipulation of light - in spectroscopy and microscopy to reveal biological structures and functions with high sensitivity, resolution, and speed.
-Standard optical microscopy, enhanced with optical rotation and machine learning, enables volumetric imaging and accurate classification of organisms.
-An adhesion frequency assay utilizing optical manipulation offers comprehensive profiling of cell-cell interactions.
-Chiroptical spectroscopy, combined with optical manipulation, allows for label-free ultrasensitive enantiodiscrimination of chiral molecules.
-These advancements push the boundaries of optical measurement, opening new avenues for life sciences, space life detection, pharmaceutical quality control, and disease diagnosis.
+We harness dual-faceted optical manipulation—manipulation by light and of light—in spectroscopy and microscopy to reveal biological structures and functions with exceptional sensitivity, resolution, and speed.
+Enhanced optical microscopy with rotation and machine learning enables volumetric imaging and precise organism classification.
+An adhesion frequency assay profiles cell-cell interactions, while chiroptical spectroscopy offers label-free, ultrasensitive enantiodiscrimination of chiral molecules.
+These innovations expand optical measurement capabilities, advancing life sciences, space exploration, pharmaceutical quality control, and disease diagnosis.

 -